m1yon/use-howler-frequency-data/README.md

 ## 🎉 Features

-- React custom hook to get individual byte frequency data for any amount of Howls you send
+- React custom hook to get individual byte frequency data from any amount of Howls you send
 - requestAnimationFrame callback support
 - All written in TypeScript

 ## 🛠 Installation

-Install howler-frequency-data with npm
+Install howler-frequency-data via npm:

 ```bash
 npm install howler-frequency-data